• Skip to main content

 When it comes to accessibility, one of the best things about Microsoft Word is its internal Accessibility Checker.
 It’s never been easier to find and fix accessibility issues in your documents — especially if you have Microsoft 365!

 Unfortunately, automatic checkers will never find every accessibility issue in your documents.
-You must also perform manual checks to ensure your documents are accessible to everyone.
+You must also perform manual checks to ensure your documents are accessible for everyone.
 You can find problems your automatic checker cannot see.
 (See our How to Create an Accessible Word Document tutorial to see key elements that make up an accessible document.)

 This tutorial introduces you to how Microsoft Word’s Accessibility Checker works.